HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ~~The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.~~

-De Anker Cirkel heeft geen Cirkel Leider tenzij daar een Beleid voor is.
+De Dorpscirkel heeft geen Cirkel Leider tenzij daar een Beleid voor is.

 #### 1.4.1 Assigning Roles